 Is Fresh Pasta Better Than Dried Pasta?

 Neither fresh nor dried pasta is better than the other.
-They each excel in different areas and bring different flavours, textures, and conveniences to the table.
+They excel in different areas and bring different flavours, textures, and conveniences.

 In the world of gastronomy, "fresh" is a buzzword you'll hear bandied around a lot.
-The word evokes notions of food that is high-quality, nutritious, delicious, virtuous, wholesome, and simply superior.
-The truth is, though, that just like fresh tomatoes vs. tinned tomatoes, both fresh and dried pasta have their place and excel in different areas.
+The word evokes notions of high-quality, nutritious, delicious, virtuous, wholesome, and simply superior food.
+The truth is that just like fresh tomatoes vs. tinned tomatoes, fresh and dried pasta have their place and excel in different areas.

 The differences between fresh and dried pasta